vswanlund/vswanlund.github.io/tag-mobile-sdks/android/profile.md

 		}
 	});</pre>

-The synchronous version of the <code>addPaymentInstrument</code> method should <b>not be used in the main thread</b> to avoid performance issues
+The synchronous version of the <code>addPaymentInstrument</code> method should <b>not be used in the main thread</b> to avoid performance issues.

-	<code>PaymentInstrument addedPaymentInstrument = pm.addPaymentInstrument(paymentInstrumentDetails); </code>
+	<pre>PaymentInstrument addedPaymentInstrument = pm.addPaymentInstrument(paymentInstrumentDetails);</pre>

 4. The new payment instrument will also be available in the current profile:

     <pre>List&lt;PaymentInstrument&gt; paymentInstruments = ProfileManager.getInstance().getCurrentProfile().getPaymentInstruments();</pre>